Georges034302/Unix-System-Programming/week10/week10.md

-# Week 10 — Functions in Python for Unix Systems Programming
+# Week 10 — Functions in Python

 ## Table of Contents
 1. [Functions in Python](#1-functions-in-python)